-Check the following areas around your home weekly for evidence of mosquitoes or mosquito larvae and tip out, throw out or dry store items that can hold water.
+Check the following areas around your home weekly for evidence of mosquitoes or mosquito larvae and tip out, wipe out, throw out or dry store items that can hold water.

-- Tip out any water in things like plastic containers, tarpaulins or buckets.
+- Tip out, and wipe out any water from things like plastic containers, tarpaulins or buckets.

 - Store anything that can hold water undercover or in a dry place, including work equipment, surplus materials or trailers, and keep bins covered.

 - Throw out any rubbish lying around like unused or empty containers, tyres, additional materials and keep worksites tidy.